 God may allow us to suffer so he can draw others to himself.
 He knows affliction helps us relate to the hurting people in our orbit and vice versa.
 As a result, they become receptive to the message he wants to convey to them through us.

-Sometimes God lets us suffer while he produces a manifold good through the temporary ascendance of evil.
+God sometimes lets us suffer while he produces a manifold good through the temporary ascendance of evil.
 The death of Jesus is the premier example of him allowing evil to prevail momentarily for this purpose.

 Volitional Freedom